pp4rs/2024-uzh-installation-guide/docs/latex.md

 We may want to build some PDF documents throughout the course using LaTeX - so let's install it.

 !!! note "Department Managed Laptops"
         Latex can be install from the Software Center.
-Search for "TeXLive" and install the most recent version.
+Search for "Mactex" on Mac and "TeXLive" won Windows and install the most recent version.

 ## LaTeX Install for Mac